dbt-labs/docs.getdbt.com/website/blog/2023-12-15-serverless-free-tier-data-stack-with-dlt-and-dbt-core.md

 ---
 title: Serverless, free-tier data stack with dlt + dbt core.
-description: "In this article, I explore how its possible to use dlt + dbt core in a serverless, free tier data stack by using Google Cloud Functions.
-I use this setup for a personal project where I try to get property prices to me and my partner make an informed purchase."
+description: "In this article, Euan shares his personal project to fetch property price data during his and his partner's house-hunting process, and how he created a serverless free-tier data stack by using Google Cloud Functions to run data ingestion tool dlt alongside dbt for transformation."
 slug: serverless-dlt-dbt-stack

 authors: [euan_johnston]

 hide_table_of_contents: false

-date: 2023-12-14
+date: 2023-01-15
 is_featured: false
 ---

-💡 In this article, I explore how how its possible to use dlt + dbt core in a serverless, free tier data stack by using Google Cloud Functions.
-I use this setup for a personal project where I try to get property prices such that my partner and I can make an informed purchase.

 ## The problem, the builder and tooling

-**The problem**: There is no reference data for the real estate market in Portugal - how many houses are being sold, for what price? nobody knows except the property office and maybe the banks, and they don’t readily divulge this information.
+**The problem**: My partner and I are considering buying a property in Portugal.
+There is no reference data for the real estate market here - how many houses are being sold, for what price?
+Nobody knows except the property office and maybe the banks, and they don’t readily divulge this information.
+The only data source we have is Idealista, which is a portal where real estate agencies post ads.

+Unfortunately, there are significantly fewer properties than ads - it seems many real estate companies re-post the same ad that others do, with intentionally different data and often misleading bits of info.
+The real estate agencies do this so the interested parties reach out to them for clarification, and from there they can start a sales process.
+At the same time, the website with the ads is incentivised to allow this to continue as they get paid per ad, not per property.

 **The builder:** I’m a data freelancer who deploys end to end solutions, so when I have a data problem, I cannot just let it go.

 **The tools:** I want to be able to run my project on [Google Cloud Functions](https://cloud.google.com/functions) due to the generous free tier. [dlt](https://dlthub.com/) is a new Python library for declarative data ingestion which I have wanted to test for some time.
 Finally, I will use dbt Core for transformation.

 ## The starting point

-My partner and I are considering buying a property in Portugal.
-A significant limiting factor is the only data source we have is Idealista, which is a portal where real estate agencies post ads.

-Unfortunately, there are significantly fewer properties than ads - it seems many real estate companies re-post the same ad that others do, with intentionally different data and often misleading bits of info.
-The real estate agencies do this so the interested parties reach out to them for clarification, and from there they can start a sales process.
-At the same time, the website with the ads is incentivised to allow this to continue as they get paid per ad, not per property.

-So it seems if I want to have reliable information on the state of the market I will need to :
+If I want to have reliable information on the state of the market I will need to:

-- Grab the data and historize it.
+- Grab the messy data from Idealista and historize it.
 - Deduplicate existing listings.
 - Try to infer what listings sold for how much.